-This simplified prospectus contains selected important information to help you make an informed decision about investing in the funds listed on the cover (individually, each is a "Fund" and, collectively, they are referred to as the "Funds").
+This simplified prospectus contains selected important information to help you make an informed decision about investing in the Fund listed on the cover (the "Fund").

-It is important that you select the appropriate Funds and/or series in which to invest, in order to properly address your personal circumstances and investment needs.
+It is important that you select the appropriate series in which to invest, in order to properly address your personal circumstances and investment needs.

-This simplified prospectus will help you understand your rights as an investor in the Funds.
+This simplified prospectus will help you understand your rights as an investor in the Fund.

 To make this document easier to read and understand, we have used personal pronouns throughout much of the text.
-References to "Mackenzie Investments", "Mackenzie", "our", "we" or "us" generally refer to Mackenzie Financial Corporation in its capacity as trustee and/or manager of the Funds.
-References to "you" are directed to the reader as a potential or actual investor in the Funds.
+References to "Mackenzie Investments", "Mackenzie", "our", "we" or "us" generally refer to Mackenzie Financial Corporation in its capacity as trustee and manager of the Fund.
+References to "you" are directed to the reader as a potential or actual investor in the Fund.